ASK THE SECRET MILLIONAIRES CLUB

 I have twenty-five one dollar bills, two ten dollar bills, and one five dollar bill.
 My mom says she'll give me a fifty dollar bill in exchange for my money.
 But I'm not exactly sure if I have the same amount of money than she is trying to give me, since she wants to give me one bill and I have twenty-eight bills.
 Is she giving me the same amount?
 If so, how? -- Leanne, age 8, Illinois

 My mom works at a business with my grandma.
-Is it okay to work with my family? -- Brooke, Age 9, NY
+Is it okay to work with my family? -- Brooke, age 9, New York

 Cool, dude.
 But hey, I hear it's sort of up to your business and stuff.
 Some businesses have rules that don't let family members work in the same place.
 Some are okay with it.
 And even when it's allowed, some families decide they don't want to work at the same place.
 That's cool.
 The place you work and your family just need to be clear about what's allowed.
 They should talk about stuff like what will work for them in terms of getting along and what everybody expects and things like that.

 My mom says I should save my money, but I want to buy a video game.
-What do you think? -- Brett, age 7, NJ
+What do you think? -- Brett, age 7, New Jersey

 Your mother is attempting to teach you an especially valuable lesson in business: the importance of saving.
 Not even the best business can grow and be successful if it spends its money as fast as it makes it.
 Likewise, you as an individual will have more financial flexibility if you save some money to have when you may need it.
 And even if you only save a relatively small portion of your money, over time it will add up, and in a short time you'll be able to buy as many video games as you want!
 In the meantime, might I suggest finding a part-time job or asking your parents if there are chores you can complete at home in order to earn some extra funds?
 Also, I recommend you watch Webisode 4 for more SMC thoughts about the importance of saving money.

 I want to start my own business.
 What should I do?
-A car wash? -- Tom, age 8, CA
+A car wash? -- Tom, age 8, California

 That sounds great, Tom!
 Really, the most important thing is that you find something you enjoy doing.
 Watch Webisode 10 to find out more about this from the SMC.
 If you're not happy doing your job, you won't be successful.
 If you enjoy washing cars, that can be a terrific way to earn some extra money.
 Whatever you do, be sure to provide a good service at a fair price.
 Good luck!

-How can I figure out what to be in life if there are so many choices? -- Lexi, age 11, MI
+How can I figure out what to be in life if there are so many choices? -- Lexi, age 11, Michigan

 Good question, dude!
 I'd say try finding something you like.
 It doesn't matter what it is.
 Have you watched Webisode 10?
 Check it out.
 You can be a banker, a police officer, a doctor, or a railroad engineer.
 Whatever you pick, if you like it, you'll never look at it as work.

-I started babysitting, and I am really happy to get the money and put it in my savings account—but I want a raise.
-How should I ask?-- Mariah, age 11, CA
+I started babysitting, and I am really happy to get the money and put it in my savings account, but I want a raise.
+How should I ask? -- Mariah, age 11, California

 First, write down all of the reasons why you believe you deserve a raise.
 Some of the things which will be important to demonstrate are reliability, honesty, and dependability.
 You might also be able to demonstrate that other people in the neighborhood are being paid more than you for the same service.
 Then, make an appointment with your employer and present your case.
 Be sure to dress professionally when you ask for the raise.
 Watch Webisode 21 for more about the importance of professional appearance.
 Also, the better prepared you are to present your position, the more likely you are to be successful.
 Good luck!